robingranqvist/prodwave.com/content/products/mrtngrx.md

 arps: 2
 pads: 2
 file__size: 211
+description: This soundbank is inspired by one of the biggest EDM stars; Martin Garrix.
+It features presets that will help you achieve the perfect mainroom sound in your next productions.
 ---

-This soundbank is inspired by one of the biggest EDM stars; Martin Garrix.
-It features presets that will help you achieve the perfect mainroom sound in your next productions.